 When my friend brought them over, and we all devoured them, I knew I had to make them again to add to the blog.
 She used the recipe found here, and I followed pretty close to that as well.

 Just as with the treacle fudge, this recipe uses golden syrup.
-Some larger grocery stores may carry it in their international foods section, or you can buy it here on Amazon which is what I did because my small local grocery store didn’t have any.
+Some larger grocery stores may carry it in their international foods section, or you can buy it here on Amazon which is what I did.
+My small local grocery store didn’t have any and one bottle was enough for both treats.

-Once the dough is chilled, grab a small amount of dough (about golf ball-sized) and press it into the bottom and sides of each opening on the muffin pan.
+Once the dough is chilled get a tablespoon of dough.
+Press it into the bottom and sides of each opening on the muffin pan.
 Bake the crusts for about 10 minutes as they are, without any filling, then remove from the oven.

 Let the crusts cool, then add about one tablespoon of filling to each tart.
 You don’t want them to overflow so adjust the amount accordingly.

-Bake for another 10-15 minutes, until the filling is mostly set.
+Bake for another 10-15 minutes.
+The filling will be mostly set.
 Let cool before serving.

 - 1/4 cup powdered sugar